markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 We'll be honest, though... learning Git is tough.
 It's okay if things don't click right away, or if commits get messed up.
 The good news is, there will be plenty of opportunities to practice Git in the coming weeks.
 By the time you complete the boot camp, you'll be a Git master!

-Let's turn our Run Buddy project into a Git "repository."
-Open the terminal in the `run-buddy` directory and run the following command: `git init`.
-The terminal should print something like, "Initialized empty Git repository."
+Let's turn our Run Buddy project into a Git **repository.** Open the terminal in the `run-buddy` directory and run the following command: `git init`.
+The terminal should print something like `Initialized empty Git repository.`

 > **Important:** If your computer doesn't recognize the `git` command, make sure you've installed it from the [Git website](https://git-scm.com/downloads).